bparanj/crystal/programming/iac/docs/basics/cron.md

 ### **Conclusion**

-Choosing between Ansible with CRON jobs and AWS CloudWatch Events/EventBridge typically depends on your specific environment and needs.
+Choosing between Ansible with CRON jobs and AWS CloudWatch Events/EventBridge  depends on your specific environment and needs.
 If you are fully integrated into the AWS ecosystem and need cross-service orchestration, CloudWatch Events/EventBridge is incredibly powerful.
 Conversely, if you need a solution that works across different environments or outside of AWS, or if you require direct control over individual servers, Ansible with CRON might be more appropriate.

 The main difference between using Ansible to set up a CRON job on an Ubuntu instance and using AWS CloudWatch Events is the level of management and the scope of the solution.